vetaylor/knights-of-the-raid-table/src/pages/prologue-0-2.md

 It is home to the prematurally erupting Mt.
 Gonzo, a nightmarish vibrating meat volcano.
 In the midwestern region dwells a garden of sexually suggestive rubber corn-on-the-cob.
-The sultry kernels lure in oblivious travelers, goading them to take a like.
+The sultry kernels lure in oblivious travelers, goading them to take a lick.
 When approached the ear of rubber corn emerges from the husk like a canine penile sheath and butters the enchanted traveler to death.
 There is myth of a misty graveyard packed full of forgotten dildos.
 Native Latexian scholars believe these zombie dildos abruptly attack during important life-events­—marriage